 What makes necromancer healing special

 I’ve been asked multiple times “is necromancer healing any good?” or “is it as good as Templar healing?”.
 In my opinion, the necro healing kit is very strong, well-rounded and quite complete.
 The skills feel smooth to use compared to warden healer, and bring some off-dps which is always good.
 I’ll list here the main strengths of necro healers in the current patch, in my opinion:

 - Two unique synergies which can be activated without any condition and which deal damage, one of which being ranged.
 This allows us to provide synergies for our tanks (for Alkosh uptimes) and our stam dds (for Lokkestiiz uptimes).
-In addition, these two synergies are linked to abilities which are actually useful on their own (Boneyard deals damage, Totem brings minor protection), unlike budding seed, for example.
+In addition, these two synergies are linked to abilities which are actually useful on their own (Boneyard deals damage, Totem brings minor protection), unlike corrupting pollen, for example.

 - AoE major breach and fracture through Unnerving Boneyard.

 - AoE minor vulnerability for trash through Agony Totem.

 - Large minor protection AoE through Agony Totem.